elastisys/ck8s-cluster/docs/operator-access.md

 ## Kubernetes API

 You can access the Kubernetes API by using the kubeconfig files produced by RKE during installation.
-There is one for the customer cluster and one for the system services cluster.
+There is one for the workload cluster and one for the service cluster.

 **TODO:** Determine how these files should be stored and distributed among operators.